-The Community Mental Health (CMH) Program works with agencies that provide services to some of the most vulnerable members of Snohomish County.
-CMH supports a variety of mental health programs that serve community members of all ages including: peer support, short-term case management, jail transition, therapeutic services, and treatment for dual-disorders.
-There are different eligibility requirements for each program, so if you need mental health services but do not know where to start, 2-1-1 – is the first point of contact for mental health services in Snohomish County.
-Additionally, Compass Health, Catholic Community Services, and Sunrise Services have Open Access (walk-in hours).
-Please call the agency for additional information.
+The Behavioral Health Program works with agencies that provide services to some of the most vulnerable members of Snohomish County.
+BH supports a variety of Behavioral Health programs that serve community members of all ages including: short-term case management, jail transition, outreach and engagement, and community education.
+There are different eligibility requirements for each program, so if you need mental health services but do not know where to start, 2-1-1 – is the first point of contact for behavioral health services in Snohomish County.
+Additionally, most behavioral health providers in our county have Open Access (walk-in hours).
+Please call the agency or 211 for additional information.

 North Sound Behavioral Health Administrative Services Organization (NSBHASO) Advisory Board

 In 1989, Snohomish County entered into an Interlocal Agreement establishing the Mental Health Regional Support Network (RSN) for Island, San Juan, Skagit, Snohomish, and Whatcom Counties.
 These counties allow the RSN to operate a single managed system of services for persons with mental illness living in these five counties.